 About Math 263 Weekly Mastery Lectures:

-Ordinary Differential Equations for Engineers (McGill, Fall 2018)
+Ordinary Differential Equations for Engineers (McGill, Winter 2019)

 The Weekly Mastery Lectures for Math 263 are ~2h, small-group, sessions that will help you master the concepts and theory presented in the course lectures.
 They include detailed, typeset notes that explain the terminology and notation.
 The notes are carefully designed as interactive documents that provide you with a chance to engage the material during the session so you can test your understanding, and also include representative, fully-solved problems and additional practice problems.